Tile School: Bathroom Wall Tile Height, How High Should You Go?

 Floor to Ceiling

-For you tile lovers a floor to ceiling tile installation in the bathroom is the way to go.
+For you tile lovers, a floor to ceiling tile installation in the bathroom is the way to go.
 The look is fresh and modern, and can be done in every shape, size and color there is.
-We love the clean look of the straight set tile in the bathroom below.
+We love the clean look of the straight set tile in the bathrooms below.
 The design feels clean and contemporary, and the floor to ceiling installation, with its saturated blue hue, becomes the focal point of the space.
+Tiling up to your ceiling will also add the feeling of height to your space!

 Wainscotting is a classic choice for bathrooms that border on the traditional side.
-The classic design feature is usually between 34 and 54" high, with 36" being the medium height.
+The classic design feature is usually between 34 and 54" high, with 36" being the average height.
 A classic offset or straight set pattern in a standard field size tile works best for this wall height.
-For a truly classic look, finish the top with a decorative trim.
+For a truly classic look, finish the top with a decorative trim or a bullnosed edge.

-For a more contemporary take on the traditional wainscotting style, try using a less tradition material, such as our glazed thin Brick in a cool Dark hue.
-Leave the border unfinished (no trim) for a clean and modern design detail.
+For a more contemporary take on the traditional wainscotting style, try using a traditional material, such as our glazed thin Brick or ceramic tile.
+Leave the border with a square, glazed edge for a clean and modern design detail.

 A little of both